-7. A student will be placed on warning, but considered to be making satisfactory academic progress during the warning period, if the student's attendance falls below

-70% or their academics fall below 70%.
-The student will be advised in writing on the actions required to attain satisfactory academic progress by the next evaluation.
-If at the end of the warning period, the student has still not met the attendance and academic requirements, he/she will be dismissed from the program.

-In the event the student withdraws, or other official interruption, the student, upon returning to school, maintains the status as of the time of departure.

-- 8. Withdrawals and incompletes have no effect upon the school's qualitative Satisfactory Academic Progress standard.
-All hours attempted within a progress report period are used in assessing if the student meets quantitative Satisfactory Academic Progress standard.
-Ogle School does not allow students to repeat courses and does not offer remedial or English as a Second Language (ESL) courses. - 9.
-With regard to Satisfactory Academic Progress, a student's transfer hours accepted by Ogle School will be counted as both attempted and earned hours for purpose of determining when the allowable maximum time-frame has been exhausted.
+- 6. A student will be placed on warning, but considered to be making SAP during the warning period, if the student's attendance falls below 70% or their academics fall below 70%.
+The student will be advised in writing on the actions required to meet SAP requirements by the next evaluation.
+If at the end of the warning period, the student has still not met the attendance and academic requirements, he/she will be terminated from the program. - In the event the student withdraws or has their enrollment terminated, or other official interruption, the student, upon returning to school, maintains the status as of the time of departure. - 7.
+Withdrawals, terminations, and incompletes have no effect upon the school's qualitative SAP standard.
+All hours attempted within a progress report period are used in assessing if the student meets quantitative SAP standard.
+Ogle School does not allow students to repeat courses and does not offer remedial or English as a Second Language (ESL) courses. - 8.
+With regard to SAP, a student's transfer hours accepted by Ogle School will be counted as both attempted and earned hours for the purpose of determining when the allowable maximum time-frame has been exhausted.
 SAP evaluation periods are based on actual contracted hours at the institution.